ably/ably-asset-tracking-swift/README.md

 # AblyAssetTracking SDK

-Hi there.
 This is the main repo for Ably Asset Tracking (AAT) project.
-Since it's in a very early stage of development, this doc will be changed heavily.

 ## Table of contents